-The Bank adopts the standardised approach for assessing the capital adequacy of credit risk exposure, as mandated by Banking Capital Rules (BCR), according to the credit rating announced by recognized External Credit Assessment Institutions (ECAIs), i.e. Moody's Investors Services; Standard & Poor's Rating Services and Fitch Ratings to determine the risk-weight of the following exposure, if applicable:
+The Bank adopts the standardized approach for assessing the capital adequacy of credit risk exposure, as mandated by BCR, according to the credit rating announced by recognized External Credit Assessment Institutions ("ECAIs"), i.e. Moody's Investors Services; Standard & Poor's Rating Services and Fitch Ratings to determine the risk-weight of the following exposures, if applicable:

 - 1. Sovereign;

 - 2. Public sector entity;

 - 3. Bank;

-- 4. Securities Firm; and - 5.
-Corporate.
+- 4. Securities Firm; and

+- 5. Corporate.